Exhibition and Shows

 Her life took a turn in 1992, when what turned out to be her last working flight crashed with a full load of 300 passengers and crew.
 (For more detailed information: http://www.twaflight843.com The aircraft was quickly engulfed in flames.
 “It occurred to me that my universe was telling me it was time to move onto something new,” Chris recalls.

 Next for her, would be a career in art!
 She threw herself into classes in brush lettering, bookmaking, paste paper, watercolor, color theory, fabric painting and even stone carving, which culminated in a Certificate from U. C. Berkeley in Graphic Design.

-Presently, Chris is painting abstractly and incorporating very little lettering or no lettering.
-Calligraphy has been her entry in to the world of painting but the journey continues with more intuitive painting.
+Most recently., Chris was painting abstractly and incorporating very little lettering or no lettering in her artwork.
+Calligraphy was her entry in to the world of painting, but the journey continued with more intuitive painting.

 To me, Art, is about “Emotion.”
 We are all emotional beings.
 The Art that I love, is the Art that touches my soul.
 There has to be a connection.
 This connection is why I paint.

 I entered the art world after 30 years of calligraphy classes.
 Consequently, my paintings contained lettering.
 The words of others, my own words and eventually Jazz Writing, which is gestural marks.